Felicity Pulman

 Felicity Pulman (born 1945) is an Australian author with an interest in crime, history and fantasy.
-Her novels Ghost Boy, the Shalott trilogy and A Ring Through Time reflect her fascination with such possibilities as knowledge travelling through time, ghosts, parallel realities and reincarnation.
-Her medieval crime series for older teenagers, The Janna Mysteries, indulges her love of crime, history, plants and herbal healing.
-Note: The Janna Mysteries have now been repackaged as The Janna Chronicles, published by Momentum/Pan Macmillan Australia.
-Her first novel for adults, titled I, Morgana, a retelling of the 'bad girl' of Arthurian legend, has also been published by Momentum/Pan Macmillan, as has the sequel: The Once and Future Camelot, written while Felicity spent several months on a writer's fellowship in the UK in 2015.
-These novels are now available as ebooks from any ebook retailer; print versions are available through Pan Macmillan Australia.
-Her short stories for adults have won several awards.
-Many have also been published, as have Felicity's numerous articles on various topics including writing and the creative process.
-Felicity is a popular presenter at schools, conferences and writers festivals, where she talks about her work and/or gives workshops in a variety of genres for students and budding authors.
-You'll find more about Felicity and her novels on her website: www.felicitypulman.com.au.
-Pulman has also been involved in the Making Tracks series for students.
+Her novels include Ghost Boy, the Shalott trilogy and A Ring Through, as well as her medieval young adult crime series The Janna Mysteries.
+Pulman has also penned articles on writing and the creative process.
+She has presented and given talks at schools, conferences and writers festivals.

 Biography

-Born in Fort Victoria, Rhodesia, Felicity emigrated to Australia in 1970 and now considers herself an Australian.
+Born in Fort Victoria, Rhodesia, Pulman emigrated to Australia in 1970 and now considers herself an Australian.
 She began writing stories in primary school, but did not consider this as a serious career path until, at the age of 40, she went back to school to write the Higher School Certificate and then on to university to do a BA Communications degree, majoring in creative writing.
 An MA in Children's Literature followed, kindling a passion to write and tell stories for children and teenagers.

 Work

 Her first young adult novel, a teen romance, was written for 'Dolly Fiction' under the pseudonym 'Anne Holmes', but all her novels thereafter have been published under her own name, beginning with Ghost Boy.
 Set partly at Sydney's Quarantine Station, with a flashback to the grisly history of the past, there is now a special Ghost Boy tour at the Quarantine Station for schools studying the novel.
 She also signed an option for a film based on the book.
 Her Shalott trilogy was inspired by the 'what if' questions arising from the poem, The Lady of Shalott, by Alfred Lord Tennyson, as well as the legend of King Arthur and his knights, and stories from the Mabinogian.
 What if it's possible for five Australian teenagers to rewrite the legend and save the life of the 'Lady of Shalott'?
 What if they find themselves rewriting their own lives and destiny instead?